 Thunder Power TP610C

-is a nice choice for your field box due to its small size, high quality, supports all battery types right up to 6 cell Lipo's, includes a balancer board - all at a very low price.
+is a nice choice for your field box due to its small size, robustness, supports all battery types right up to 6 cell Lipo's, includes a balancer board.

 Charging leads for your computerized charger.
 The

 is nice when you are first starting out and perhaps have several different plug types.
 For a field box, just having the one charge cord is nice.

 Spare parts – Having a critical spare part could save your day at the field, you will know in time what parts tend to break or wear out.
 If they are easy to repair or replace at the field, you should bring them along.
 This is another one of those experience things and each RC helicopter you have will be different.
 Don’t bother bringing parts out that require extensive time and tools to replace – working on a heli while sitting on the ground or a picnic table is a challenge in itself – this is not the place to rebuild a rotor head or install a new tail boom.